-To help enhance the iOS app experience available in our 8 markets, we worked closely with Apple to have an application available the day the Apple Watch hit stores.
+To help enhance the iOS app experience available in our 8 markets, we worked to have an application available the day the Apple Watch hit stores.
 The watch introduced a new way of thinking, and our team had to quickly iterate designs based on a tiny interface with basic features.
 Working as an extension to the parent iOS app, the watch adds functionality by allowing users quick access to breaking headlines, the ability to save to their device for reading later, along with the option to read the article if connected to headphones or a bluetooth device.
 Read about it in Ad Age.

 The suite of sites that make up Tribune Publishing were in dire need of an update after several years of neglect.
 Pages were bloated, hard to read and there was no clear focus for users.
 Chris vetted design partners and joined forces with the creative agency Code and Theory because of their aesthetic and experience with responsive design.
 Chris was responsible for leading the internal UX and design team that launched the new site, while quickly launching the remaining list of sites in quick succession.
 See the new LA Times.